dnth/dnth.github.io/content/portfolio/supercharge_your_pytorch_image_models/index.md

 >>> PyTorch model on cuda: 77.226 ms per image, FPS: 12.95
 ```

-Although the performance on the GPU is not bad, 12 FPS is still not fast enough for real-time inference.
+Although the performance on the GPU is not bad, 12+ FPS is still not fast enough for real-time inference.
-On my reasonably modern CPU, it took 1.5 seconds to run an inference.
+On my reasonably modern CPU, it took over 1.5 seconds to run an inference.

 Definitely not self-driving car material.

 {{< notice note >}}